brewsci/homebrew-science/CONTRIBUTING.md

     - `qux: make X11 optional`

 * Please keep the commit message to a minimum.
 GitHub lets you describe your pull request at length when you submit it.
-* Patches should be submitted upstream, or be documented (e.g., a reference to MacPorts or Debian).
-Include a link to the upstream issue or conversation as a comment.
 * Be sure to include a `make test` / `make check` if available.
 If the test or check takes more that a few seconds, a `--without-check` option should be available to disable it.
 The test or check must be enabled by default.

 #### Pull Request vs. Tap